 If your business works with children, this is a great site to keep track of.
 KidGooRoo specializes in listing children’s services and child-friendly activities.
 This is a great place for parents to connect and share experiences for services such as sports teams, daycares, and museums.
 It’s free to create a listing, and parents can post reviews directly.
 KidGooRoo also allows business owners to respond to reviews, which is an excellent way to build up your image!
 Giving thoughtful responses to reviews on this platform can help your potential customers see that you care and that you want every child that participates in your services to have an excellent experience.
 You can learn more about KidGooRoo’s business services on their business page.

 This isn’t an extensive list.
 There are many other listing sites out there, many specializing in specific industries, and it’s worth doing research in your industry to see where customers are finding businesses like yours, but we hope this list helps you get started!
 It’s always a good idea to be in the loop about where your clients are sharing information about your services and what their general impressions are of your business, especially on sites like Bing, where your business may have a listing you didn’t create.
 Keeping your listings up to date on the most critical sites for your industry is something WebPunch is happy to help you with.
-Please reach out if you have any questions on how this works, and we’ll be waiting in your corner to step in.
+Please reach out to email@example.com if you have any questions on how this works, and we’ll be waiting in your corner to step in.

 Natalie Jones is part of the Content Team at WebPunch.
 She’s from Boulder, Colorado, and went to Colorado State University.
 When she’s not working, she loves music, reading, hiking through Colorado’s most beautiful trails, and planning new road trips.
 Her current goal is to visit all fifty states by the time she’s thirty.